hkaraveli/rfm-kmeans-segmentation/README.md

 ## Dataset

 The dataset includes 2020-2021 omnichannel customer transactions (online & offline).

+> **Important:**
+> The original `flo_data_20k.csv` dataset **is NOT distributed in this repository** due to copyright restrictions.
+> It was provided exclusively to participants of the MIUUL Data Science Bootcamp for educational use.
+> If you do not have access, you may use a public e-commerce dataset with similar features to run and test the code.

 **Columns:**
 - `master_id`: Unique customer ID
 - `order_channel`: Platform used (Android, iOS, Desktop, Mobile, Offline)